Recording a Debrief

 What happens next

-- Your new flight appears in the Log with the AI-generated summary and full transcript
+- Your new flight appears in the Log with the AI-generated summary

 - The debrief is visible to you and, if selected, your instructor